zentag/stuffdb/README.md

   - Scroll down to the code snipped, and find the following line `const client = algoliasearch('<YOUR ALGOLIA APP ID HERE>', '<YOUR ALGOLIA KEY HERE>');`
   - Copy the app ID and key
-  - Paste them into the file titled `.env` in the `svelte-app` folder of this project (there will be slots indicated in the file)
+  - Paste the app ID into the file titled `.env` in the `svelte-app` folder of this project (there will be slots indicated in the file)
+  - Create an .env.local file with the same and write `PRIVATE_ALGOLIA_ADMIN_KEY="your key here"`, making sure to use your key in the quotes NEVER SHARE OR PUBLISH THIS KEY
 - Start the app!
   - In your terminal (with [pnpm](https://pnpm.io/) installed), run `pnpm i && pnpm build && pnpm preview`
 - Finish configuration